 8. Level the machine by placing your most accurate level on the X1 bearing rail (the aluminum extrusion deep end of the pan).
 Adjust the leg glides for an exact left to right level.
 Repeat on the X2 bearing rail extrusion.
 Note that common levels are not sensitive enough.
 When leveling is as close as you can get it, adjust the leg glides on the left end so that both x1 and x2 lead screws touch their stops simultaneously.

-9. Run the x axis to about 6" from the right side stops before installing the x axis motors by turning both lead screw knobs located on the left end.
+- 9. Run the x axis to about 6" from the right side stops before installing the x axis motors by turning both lead screw knobs located on the left end.
 Note for all motors.
-Install and tighten the 4 mounting screws, then tighten the coupler.

-10. Install the "X1" motor (the motor nearest to the deep side of the drain pan) using 4 4mm screws located in the box with the motors.
+Install and tighten the 4 mounting screws, then tighten the coupler. - 10.
+Install the "X1" motor (the motor nearest to the deep side of the drain pan) with the leads facing down, using 4 5mm screws located in the box with the motors.
 Rotate the coupler already installed on the motor shaft for access to the clamp screw before installation.
-The 4mm screws are fastened with a 3mm wrench found in the tool box.
+The 5mm screws are fastened with a 4mm wrench found in the tool box.
 Tighten coupler to lead screw with the 3mm Allen wrench.
 Access to the coupler clamp screw is through a hole in the lead screw guard.
 Make sure there is no slippage between the coupler and lead screw.

-- 11. Install the X2 coupler similar to step 10.
-Install the 4 motor attach screws and then tighten the coupler clamp. - 12.
+11. Install the X2 motor similar to step 10.
+Install the 4 motor attach screws and then tighten the coupler clamp.

 After both X1 and X2 motors are installed and the couplers tight, move to the left side of the machine and grasp the 2 knobs.
 Turn counter clockwise until the X1 and X2 lead screws reach a hard stop.
 The stop is a set screw that extends through the motor mounting plate.
 The stop screws are set at manufacture and should not be changed.

 This is the point that the X and Y axis are square.
 If the machine is not properly leveled in step 8, you will find that when the first end reaches its stop, the other will feel like it is acting against a spring till you reach the stop.
 Re-level.

-13. Install the "Y" motor in a similar fashion.
+Install the "Y" motor in a similar fashion with the leads facing down.
 Attach the Y motor to the connector closest to the motor.
 Tighten coupler to lead screw.
 Make sure it does not slip.

-14. The Z axis is shipped in the "down" position.
+- 14. The Z axis is shipped in the "down" position.
 It will be necessary to lift it up to gain access to the coupler clamp screw as shown.
 It will be quite stiff.
 That is normal.

-Install the Z axis motor with the 4

-screws.
-Tighten the coupler clamp screw.
+- 15. Install the Z axis motor with the 4 screws.
+Then tighten the coupler clamp screw.
 Make sure it is tight and does not slip.

-16. The coolant system is used on the Panel Pro consists of:
+- 16. The coolant system is used on the Panel Pro consists of:

-- 1. submersible pump
+- 1. Submersible pump

-- 2. 5 gallon pail
+- 2. hose support

-- 3. modified pail lid
+- 3. Modified 5 gallon pail

 - 4. 7 ft 3/8 ID tubing

 - 5. 1/4 female npt thread to 3/8 ID hose adapter

 - 6. screen

 - 7. 1 gal Koolmist

 - 8. Drain fitting in Panel Pro pan.